Our Global Ambassadors

 Komang Ralebitso-Senior

-Senior Lecturer in Microbial Ecology, Liverpool John Moores University, UK
+United Kingdom (UK), Senior Lecturer in Microbial Ecology, Liverpool John Moores University

 I achieved my BSc in Environmental Microbiology from the University of Natal, South Africa in 1998.
 From here, I went on to achieve my PhD from the University of Natal.
 I am now a Senior Lecturer in Microbial Ecology.
 My research interests in microbiome science and technology are to understand and exploit complex interacting microbial communities.
 We achieve this by applying molecular techniques for the analysis of ecosystems that are impacted by decomposition, biochar, pollutants and waste products.